2x01-p2-1/2x01-p2-1/WORKFLOW.md

-1. Thou shall always commit to deb before the master
+1. Thou shall always commit to dev before the master